chains-project/bacardi/results/results_baseline_buggy_line_api_diff/gemini-2.0-flash-001/3eb708f53f5f1ce897c3554bb73f5de5698dd171/patches/patch1/responses/TranslateRpc.java_response.txt

  * Unless required by applicable law or agreed to in writing, software
  * distributed under the License is distributed on an "AS IS" BASIS,
  * WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
- * See the License for the specific language governing permissions and
- * limitations under the License.
  */

 package com.google.cloud.translate.spi.v2;